Motion Search and Motion Recap

 -

-At this time, motion events from your search parameters will be populated on the dashboard in either grid view or list view.
+Motion events based on your search parameters will be populated on the dashboard in grid view or list view.

 -